Highlander

 DM - We've never met before.

-Kuyler - But I'm sure we'll meet again. [begins entertaining Deshields with magic tricks - one red ball becoming two, then one again.]
+Kuyler - But I'm sure we'll meet again. [begins entertaining Deshields with magic tricks - one red ball becoming two, then one again]

 Deshields - You should drink with us.